-We are truly very proud of the formulation of our Bloodroot Salve.
-All the excellent reviews and testimonials we have received over the years.
-We also spend a lot of time and energy providing our customers and friends with the platforms they need.
-These platforms are used to communicate their experiences about their use of Bloodroot.
-We help each other, discuss hot topics, and anything about Bloodroot pastes, Bloodroot Capsules, other Bloodroot products.
+We are genuinely very proud of the formulation of our Bloodroot Salve, as well as all the excellent reviews and testimonials we have received over the years.
+We have spent a lot of time and energy providing our customers and friends with the platforms they need; they use them to communicate their experiences about their use of Bloodroot.
+We help each other, discuss hot topics and anything about Bloodroot pastes, Bloodroot Capsules, other Bloodroot products.
 We are proud of that too!

-This salve is the original product that got Zenith Herbal started long before the idea of also producing capsules even came up.
-At the time we needed Salve ourselves and were joining all Bloodroot-related groups on Facebook (yes, before they banned it all in 2019).
-Alas, no real consensus on what was or was not a good black salve to buy, no way to measure that, and the prices seemed over the top, ranging from $60 to $120.
-So we started producing our own in Thailand where we live and shipping directly to customers worldwide.
-In those days (2014) we could even off Bloodroot products, including salve, on Amazon!
+This Salve is the original product that got Zenith Herbal started long before the idea of also producing capsules even came up.
+At the time, we needed Black Salve ourselves and were joining all Bloodroot-related groups on Facebook (yes, before they banned it all in 2019).
+Alas, no real consensus on what was or was not an excellent black salve to buy, no way to measure that, and the prices seemed over the top, ranging from $60 to $120.
+So we started producing our own in Thailand (where we live) and started shipping directly to customers worldwide.
+In those days (2014), we could even offer Bloodroot products, including Salve, on Amazon!
 Imagine that!
 Glory days indeed.

 More Features of Zenith Bloodroot Salve

-- The Bloodroot Salve is supplied in an Amber Glass Jar.
-This extends the shelf life to about 2 years in the refrigerator.
+- We supply the Bloodroot Salve in an Amber Glass Jar.
+The jar screens This extends the shelf life to about two years in the refrigerator.